oscar-al8/carzone-project/README.md

 # Carzone Project
-A mini project using bootstrap template for a car concessionaire using Django and PostgreSQL
+A mini project with a bootstrap template for a car concessionaire using Django and PostgreSQL